-HSBC JOH is supervised by the South African Reserve Bank, which receives information on the capital adequacy and sets capital requirements for South African banks.
-The capital requirements is calculated based on the various regulations relating to financial services, including Basel Capital Accord (Basel) III The Basel Committee's framework is structured around three 'pillars': the Pillar 1 minimum capital requirements and Pillar 2 supervisory review process are complemented by Pillar 3 market discipline.
+HSBC Bank plc - Johannesburg Branch ('HSBC JOH') is supervised by the South African Reserve Bank, which receives information on the capital adequacy of, and sets capital requirements for South African banks.
+The capital requirements are calculated based on the various regulations relating to financial services, including Basel Capital Accord (Basel) III The Basel Committee's framework is structured around three 'pillars': the Pillar 1 minimum capital requirements and Pillar 2 supervisory review process are complemented by Pillar 3 market discipline.
 The aim of Pillar 3 is to produce disclosures that allow market participants to assess the scope of application by banks of the Basel Committee's framework and the rules in their jurisdiction, their capital condition, risk exposures and risk management processes, and hence their capital adequacy.
 Pillar 3 requires all material risks to be disclosed, enabling a comprehensive view of a bank's risk profile.